My PC is slow, so what should I do?

 • Turn on your computer and reconnect the cables.

-If despite having cleaned your PC of dust, it is still slow, let's move on to the next technique which is to update windows and device drivers.
+If even though you have cleaned your PC of dust, it is still slow, let's move on to the next technique which is to update your PC. windows and device drivers.

-Windows updates often include fixes for bugs that can slow down your computer.
-Likewise, driver updates can improve the performance of various components of your computer, such as graphics card, hard drive, sound card, etc.
+Updates to Windows often include fixes for bugs that may slow down your computer.
+Likewise, driver updates can improve the performance of different components of your computer, such as graphics card, hard drive, sound card, etc.

 When you check for updates, your PC will also check for the latest device drivers.